mikey60/Voice-Assistant-Customizations/README.md

 Various pictures of the case and the Satellite1 Dev Kit in the case can be found in the image folder.
 The yaml fle, jarvis Flac file and Jarvis piper files I used can be found in the files folder.

 **Configuring the Jarvis Voice in Home Assistant Piper Addon** The The Jarvis .onnx and .json files can be found in the files folder.
-The high quality .onnx file was too large to uploadto Github so it can be found at <https://huggingface.co/jgkawell/jarvis/tree/main/en/en_GB/jarvis/high>.
+The high quality .onnx file was too large to upload to Github.
+It can be found at <https://huggingface.co/jgkawell/jarvis/tree/main/en/en_GB/jarvis/high>.

 <https://huggingface.co/jgkawell/jarvis> is where I got the jarvis voice files, but I slightly modified the .json files and renamed the files to show up properly in the Piper addon.
 I did not change the content of the .onnx files.
 The .onnx and coresponding .json files have to have the same 'base' name and be placed in the home assistant share/piper folder.
 You will have to create the piper folder under the share folder if you have not already added a custom voice.
 A list of the the jarvis voice files in my share/piper folder is show below.
 The files can be easily placed in the share/piper directory if you have the Samba share addon installed for Home Assistant.
+The .json files should be in the UNIX UTF-8 file format.

 ![Jarvis voice files in folder](https://github.com/mikey60/Voice-Assistant-Customizations/blob/main/Images/Jarvis%20voice%20files%20in%20folder.png)